9 more fun things to do in Huntsville, Alabama

 - And the Fringe Hair Salon, where fun is part of the plan!
 (They do a great job on hair — this was their contribution to our 80’s night event!)

-3. Lowe Mill Arts & Entertainment, 2211 Seminole Drive
+3. Visit Lowe Mill Arts & Entertainment, 2211 Seminole Drive

-Lowe Mill ARTS & Entertainment is the largest privately owned arts facility in the United States housed in a historic cotton factory.
-Lowe Mill has 148 working art studios, six art galleries, in addition to theater and performance venues.
-Visit Lowe Mill to see artists at work.
-Studio spaces line the hallways and visitors can talk to the artists, shop and learn about the art.
+Lowe Mill ARTS & Entertainment is the largest privately owned arts facility in the United States.
+It is housed in a historic cotton factory.
+Lowe Mill has 152 working art studios and six art galleries, in addition to theater and performance venues.

 Besides the art studios, Lowe Mill also hosts concerts on the dock, one of the best entertainment values in Northern Alabama!
 The concerts are FREE!
 This family friendly concert series is offered on Fridays in spring and fall.
 Bring lawn chairs, picnics and even Fido (on a leash) for great entertainment “under the water tower.”

-If free concerts under the stars aren’t cool enough for you, then you should consider a concert at Three Caves Park.
-This — literally — is the coolest place in Huntsville!
+If free concerts under the stars aren’t cool enough for you, then you should attend concert in the caves at Three Caves Park.
+This — literally — is the coolest place in Huntsville, Alabama!

 Three Caves Park (which is more than a concert venue) was once a limestone quarry.
-Once the quarry was abandoned (too expensive), locals would explore the caves.
-When it became too dangerous (rocks falling from the ceiling) for people to hike the caves, the Land Trust of North Alabama needed to find a new purpose for this unique area.
+After the quarry was abandoned (too expensive), locals would explore the caves.
+When that became too dangerous, because of rocks falling from the ceiling for people to hike the caves, the Land Trust of North Alabama needed to find a new purpose for this unique area.

 And it doesn’t get much more unique than music concerts in a quarry with natural air conditioning — featuring Bonnaroo and Lollapalooza performers!
 Tickets are limited and sell out early, so plan ahead.

-If you aren’t able to attend a concert, hike the Three Caves Trail to get a bird’s eye view of the caves.
+If you aren’t able to attend a concert, hike the Three Caves Trail which meanders above the cavse to get a bird’s eye view of the caves.

-6. Guided Walking Tours (Twickenham District, Ghost Tours and more), Downtown.
+5. Take a Guided Walking Tour (Twickenham District, Ghost Tours and more), Downtown.

 Many of the homes in Huntsville pre-date the Civil War, so the architecture is stunning.
 Isn’t it curious that the city survived destruction from the invading north?
 (Find out why on the tour!)
 You’ll also learn the Hallelujah story and giggle (I did anyway) when you find out who designed the university president’s stately home.